SophistSolutions/Stroika/Documentation/Building Stroika.md

   If you are trying to install required components in Cygwin, and cannot find them in the Cygwin setup GUI, try:

   cygcheck -p dos2unix

+- On raspberry pi

+  >  /tmp/Test43: /lib/arm-linux-gnueabihf/libc.so.6: version `GLIBC_2.28' not found (required by /tmp/Test43)
+  - fix by
+    - sudo vi /etc/apt/sources.list"
+    - temporarily add
+        ~~~~
+        #tmphack to load GLIBC_2 2.28
+        deb http://raspbian.raspberrypi.org/raspbian/ buster main contrib non-free rpi
+        ~~~~
+    - `sudo apt-get update`
+    - `apt-cache policy libc6`
+    - `sudo apt-get install libc6=2.28-5+rpi1`
+    - undo edit to /etc/apt/sources.list (or comment out addition)
+    - sudo apt-get update

+    NOTE - if you area dealing later versions some variation on this will likely work.
+Select the next debian release past your current one for the /etc/apt/sources.list addition and use apt-cache policy to find an available version.